AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/custom_udf.md

 - `occurrence (int, optional)`: The N-th occurrence to locate (default `1`).

 Returns
-: `int` — 1-based index position of the matched substring, or `0` if not found or invalid input.
+:  1-based index of the found substring, or `0` if not found or invalid input.

 Raises
 : None explicitly; function handles invalid inputs and returns `0` for common invalid cases.